espocrm/documentation/development/custom-views.md

 }
 ```

+#### Detail view

 `client/custom/src/views/your-entity-type/record/detail.js`

-Record/Detail view contains all panels with fields, relations and other data you can see on detail view.
+The view 'views/record/detail' contains all panels with fields, relations and other data you can see on detail view.
 It doesn't contain header and buttons in the top-right corner.

 ```javascript
 define('custom:views/your-entity-type/record/detail', 'views/record/detail', function (Dep) {

   return Dep.extend({

     template: 'custom:views/your-entity-type/record/detail', // Here is your custom template.
 Omit if you don't need it.
     middleView: 'custom:views/your-entity-type/record/detail-middle', // Here is your custom view.
 Omit if you don't need it.
     sideView: 'custom:views/your-entity-type/record/detail-side',     // Here is your custom view.
 Omit if you don't need it.